progit/progit/fi/02-git-basics/01-chapter2.markdown

 	origin	git://github.com/schacon/ticgit.git
 	pb	git://github.com/paulboone/ticgit.git

-Now you can use the string pb on the command line in lieu of the whole URL.
-For example, if you want to fetch all the information that Paul has but that you don’t yet have in your repository, you can run git fetch pb:
+Now you can use the string `pb` on the command line in lieu of the whole URL.
+For example, if you want to fetch all the information that Paul has but that you don’t yet have in your repository, you can run `git fetch pb`:

 	$ git fetch pb
 	remote: Counting objects: 58, done.